-MIN 4883 Certification in Christian Counseling I 3 Hours ---------- --- ---------

-This is a 2-semester course designed to lead the student through the process of certification through the National Christian Counselors Association of Sarasota, FL.
+MIN 4883 Certification in Christian Counseling I 3 Hours ---------- -- --------- -- certification through the National Christian Counselors Association of Sarasota, FL.
 The National Christian Counselors Association is an educational and training organization for Christian counselors.
 This course will be taken by special arrangement under the Christian Ministry faculty who have completed certification.
 All counseling training will take place under the direction of a certified and licensed counseling supervisor.